 When you know you’re in love with someone, you’re genuinely happier.
 It’s almost as if you’re on a natural high.
 Spending time with your partner excites you, and just looking at the dozens of selfies you’ve taken together is enough to put a cheesy smile on your face.
 Being in love with someone, on the other hand, makes you a little nervous.
 You’re worried about what the future holds.
 Because you know how important it is for your relationship to last.
 “Many people compare love to something they cannot afford to lose or let pass them by, yet the uncertainty of its unknown outcome is exciting,” Maria says.

 2. Everything is fresh and exciting.

-Another way to know you’re in love with someone, you’re excited to do things you’ve done a million times before because this time you’re with your partner.
+Another way to know you’re in love with someone is that you’re excited to do things you’ve done a million times before because this time you’re with your partner.
 They’re the first ones that come to mind when you see a romantic movie trailer or when you’re planning a quick trip to the nearest fast-food restaurant.
 You’d even sit through four hours of a sporting event if it meant spending time with them.
 Maria explains that this is because love causes a new change in you.
-“When you’re in love, the foundation of your perception shifts.
+“When you’re in love, the foundation of your perception shifts.”
 “It reminds me of being really awake and excited,” she says.
 “You’ve found someone who makes everything feel new and exciting, even if you’re just sitting on the couch watching TV.”

 3. Your relationship appears to be simple.